tlikonen/gpg-utilities/README.md

 `make` command will also save some configuration variables to `config.mk` file.
 The default installation target is `~/bin` for executable files.
-You can configure different install location as well as `gpg` executable locatation with Makefile variables and save them to a configuration file for later runs.
+You can configure different install location as well as `gpg` executable location with Makefile variables and save them to a configuration file for later runs.
 For example:

     $ make clean-all
     $ make config bindir=/usr/local/bin gpg=/usr/local/bin/gpg